aspose-words-cloud/aspose-words-cloud-docs/words/getting-started/how-to-deploy-docker-container-with-azure/_index.md

 In this section, you are guided through the process of creating a resource group in Azure - a container that holds related resources for an Azure solution.
 The resource group you create will be used to logically group the resources that you will deploy.
 You will select a name for your resource group and a region where it will be hosted.
 The region you select can impact the latency of your services, so it's important to choose a region that is close to your users.

-1. Click "Create a resource" on a main page.
+1. Click on "Create a resource" on a main page.

 ![](001.png)